telerik/ajax-docs/getting-started/performance/radcompression.md

         </system.web>

-* **Page history** - in applications where you have a lot of popup windows, it is important to increase the	amount of the pages that are persisted in the **Session**.
-The default value of the history size is 9.
+* `Page history`&mdash;In applications where you have a lot of popup windows, it is important to increase the	amount of the pages that are persisted in the `Session`.
+The default value of the history size is `9`.
+Note that when the IIS dynamic compression is enabled, the ViewState will be automatically compressed even if the Compression module is not enabled.

     **web.config**